vitalab/vitalab.github.io/article/_posts/2021-09-02-sindyautoencoder.md

 # Introduction

-Finding governing equation for dynamical systems is an essential task in many scientific fields.
+Finding governing equations for dynamical systems is an essential task in many scientific fields.
 However, these equations are often unknown.
-With the increase in availability of large datasets for time series data, many data-driven model discovery approaches have been proposed.
+With the increased availability of large datasets for time series data, many data-driven model discovery approaches have been proposed.
 However, to find interesting models many of these methods required the data to be in specific coordinate systems which is often not the case.